Hoop Life

 Hoop Life is a mixtape by American rapper Lil B. It was digitally released on June 1, 2014, through Lil B's own record label, BasedWorld Records.
 The mixtape mainly features basketball-themed songs.

 The song, "Fuck KD", a diss track to Kevin Durant following their feud, was released on March 8, 2014 along with an accompanying music video.
-The music videos for the tracks, "Gotta Make the NBA", "Katy Perry" and "Hoop Life" were also released throughout April and May 2014.
+Notably, the mixtape was released the day after Durant's Oklahoma City Thunder was eliminated from the 2014 NBA playoffs by the San Antonio Spurs.
+The music videos for the tracks "Fuck KD", "Gotta Make the NBA", "Katy Perry", and "Hoop Life" were also released throughout March, April and May 2014.
+On December 7, 2020, a sequel to Hoop Life was released using YouTube titled "Hoop Life 2".
+Hoop Life 2 was later made available for streaming platforms on November 30, 2020.